 The South Florida Water Management District (SFWMD or District) is required to provide detailed financial information on Everglades restoration.
 The 1997 Everglades Oversight Act requires the reporting of financial information for Everglades restoration.
 The Everglades Forever Act (EFA) requires the District to account for all monies used to fund the 1994 Everglades Construction Project (ECP) and the 2003 Long-Term Plan for Achieving Water Quality Goals for Everglades Protection Area Tributary Basins (Long-Term Plan), and to provide a comparison annually of actual versus projected revenues and a projection of costs and revenues over the successive five-year period.
-These financial reports are central to Chapter 13 of the 2006 South Florida Environmental Report - Volume I.
+These financial reports are central to Chapter 13 of the 2007 South Florida Environmental Report - Volume I.

 Dedicated funding is essential to the Everglades and Florida Bay protection and restoration programs.
-The 1994 Everglades Construction Project (ECP), a major element of the Everglades Restoration Program and the 1994 EFA (Section 373.4592, Florida Statutes), is one of the nation's largest environmental restoration projects, and has a projected cost of \$836.2 million over 20 years.
+The 1994 ECP, a major element of the Everglades Restoration Program and the 1994 EFA (Section 373.4592, Florida Statutes), is one of the nation's largest environmental restoration projects, and has a projected cost of \$836.2 million over 20 years.
 The 2003 state legislative session amended the 1994 EFA to include the Long-Term Plan as the strategy for achieving the long-term water quality goals for the Everglades Protection Area.
-The amended EFA also expanded the use of the 1/10 mill ad valorem tax to include the initial phase of the Long-Term Plan, including Stormwater Treatment Area enhancements, research, and operation and maintenance of the Everglades Construction Project.
-It is currently projected that the Long-Term Plan's initial 13-year phase will cost \$749.8 million.
+The amended EFA also expanded the use of the 1/10 mill ad valorem tax to include the initial phase of the Long-Term Plan, including Stormwater Treatment Area enhancements, research, and operation and maintenance of the ECP.
+It is currently projected that the Long-Term Plan's initial 13-year phase will cost approximately \$1.0 billion.
 The 2003 Long-Term Plan continues and expands the goals and objectives of the 1994 ECP and as such is a critical component of the overall effort to restore and protect the Everglades.

 The Florida Bay Restoration Program has a projected cost of \$367.0 million.
 In 1996, the District and the Florida Department of Transportation (FDOT) received federal authorization to redirect the use of Alligator Alley tolls for both restoration programs.
-A total of \$33.1 million - split equally between both restoration programs - has been received from the FDOT since 1997.
+A total of \$35.1 million - split equally between both restoration programs - has been received from the FDOT since 1997.

 The District, other agencies, and the agricultural community share the cost of implementing the ECP and the Long-Term Plan.
 Funding sources designated by the EFA for the ECP and the Long-Term Plan include 1/10 mill ad valorem tax, agricultural privilege taxes, state land funds, federal funds, excess revenues from Alligator Alley tolls, other environmental mitigation funds, and any additional funds that become available.
-Since 1994, net revenues received were \$613.5 million.
-In Fiscal Year 2005 (FY2005) (October 1, 2004 through September 30, 2005), net revenues totaled \$63.6 million (unaudited), of which \$61.2 million came from tax collections, and the remaining \$2.4 million were from the other sources listed above.
+Since 1994, net revenues received were \$686.1 million.
+In Fiscal Year 2006 (FY2006) (October 1, 2005 through September 30, 2006), net revenues totaled \$72.5 million (unaudited), of which \$69.3 million came from ad valorem and agricultural privilege tax collections, and the remaining \$3.2 million were from the other sources listed above.

-Since the EFA's enactment the District has dedicated its maximum Lake Okeechobee basin 1/10 mill ad valorem taxing authority to the ECP, the Long-Term Plan and other EFA-related activities.
-Through FY2005, \$374.4 million net ad valorem tax revenue was received for Everglades restoration, of which \$49.1 million (unaudited) were collected in FY2005.
-The 1/10 mill ad valorem tax is projected to generate \$59.2 million in FY2006.
+Since the EFA's enactment the District has dedicated its maximum Okeechobee Basin 1/10 mill ad valorem taxing authority to the ECP, the Long-Term Plan and other EFA-related activities.
+Through FY2006, \$432.5 million net ad valorem tax revenue was received for Everglades restoration, of which \$58.1 million (unaudited) were collected in FY2006.
+The 1/10 mill ad valorem tax is projected to generate \$73.7 million in FY2007.